 One particular interest of the BarabásiLab and Dr Barabási himself is understanding how artists and institutions are linked together.
 By investigating these interactions, the BarabásiLab can examine the factors involved in determining an artist’s future trajectory and career.
 This work has culminated in the Art Network project, which has rendered a depiction of the complex web connecting creative practitioners with museums and galleries.

 At the core of Dr Barabasi’s research is the desire to understand how networks give rise to the world around us, how these networks come into being, and how they evolve over time.
 Dr Barabási is also in charge of a European Research Council project between Central European University and Boston and holds an appointment with the Department of Medicine at the Harvard Medical School.
 Dr Barabási and the BarabásiLab are researching the use of networks to identify and test treatment options for patients diagnosed with COVID-19.

 For our audience members unfamiliar with your work, could you tell us a bit more about your process as a network scientist who engages with art?

 Networks determine our life—the networks within our cells are responsible for our biological existence, our neural network for our consciousness, and we have a society because humans are not isolated from each other, but form social and professional networks.
 In the past 25 years, since my focus turned to complexity, part of our discovery journey involved developing networks’ visual language.

 The massive datasets we mapped out forced us to invent the visual elements that are now part of network representation.
-As I initially was training to become a sculptor, I ended up appropriating forms of representations and materials from contemporary art.
+As I was initially training to become a sculptor, I ended up appropriating forms of representations and materials from contemporary art.
 In the past five years, we started another journey, using data to understand artists’ trajectories and unveil the network-based patterns that determine artistic success.

 How did you come about forming the BarabásiLab, and how do you cultivate the lab’s interdisciplinary community with scientists and designers?